gormT/SIM202/README.md

 Now this is a test to see if the git fuckery works.
 Writting this in Visual Studio.

 Jesus Christ please work.
 Second time around.

+YEEEES BABY it works.
+Just a final time to be sure.